Ashwagandha for Sleep: Does KSM-66 Actually Help?

 - Pairing ashwagandha with magnesium glycinate creates one of the most effective natural sleep stacks available

-If you're lying in bed with a racing mind, replaying the day, running through tomorrow's to-do list, and unable to switch off — that's not an insomnia problem.
+If you're lying in bed with a racing mind, replaying the day, running through tomorrow's to-do list, and unable to switch off, that's not an insomnia problem.
 That's a stress problem.
 And that's exactly where ashwagandha fits in.

 Ashwagandha doesn't knock you out like a sleeping pill.
 It works by calming the stress response that's keeping you awake in the first place.
 Here's what the clinical research says about ashwagandha for sleep — and how to use it for the best results.

-Why Stress Is the Real Sleep Problem
+Why Ashwagandha Benefits For Men Stress Is the Real Sleep Problem

-Most sleep issues aren't caused by a broken sleep mechanism — they're caused by a nervous system that won't calm down.
+Most sleep issues aren't caused by a broken sleep mechanism, they're caused by a nervous system that won't calm down.
 The primary culprit is cortisol.

 Cortisol follows a natural daily rhythm: it peaks in the morning to wake you up and gradually drops through the day, reaching its lowest point around midnight.
 But when you're chronically stressed, cortisol stays elevated into the evening.
 The result: you're physically tired but mentally wired.
 You can't fall asleep, you wake up at 3 AM, or your sleep is shallow and unrefreshing.